 The contract was signed, and the World Cup debut took place in St. Moritz in Switzerland in 1990.

-- History should have it that Terje came in and dominated immediately.
+- Terje didn’t win everything immediately.
+It took a few years.
 That's not true.
 It took a season or two, chuckles Burton's Andy Coghlan in the documentary series The History of The US Open .

 But once the dominance started, it became almost total.
-So superior was Haakonsen that at his peak he had fourteen World Cup victories in a row.
+So superior was Haakonsen, that at his peak, he won fourteen World Cup victories in a row.

-- At the time, I was more concerned with beer than with doing what it took to win over Terje in the pipe.
+- At the time, I realized I could not match his level in the pipe, and honestly, I was more into drinking beer than doing what was necessary to beat Terje.
+Like training.
 Terje took over the pipe, while I dominated in boardercross.
-A nice solution for both of us, laughs Palmer.
+It worked out well for the both of us, laughs Palmer.

 - But it was only when Terje found his own style in the pipe, and moved away from copying Craig, that he became unbeatable.
 That's when he started winning a lot, the versatile action sports talent tells Fri Flyt.